Philadelphia’s Erotic Literary Salon Will Feature Gifted Writer Walter Foley, Along with Attendee Readings, Tuesday, Dec 15.

 The Erotic Literary Salon will be held Tuesday, Dec 15.
 Walter is a collector of stories and researcher on his favorite animal: the human.
 Join him for a monologue on transcendence and dirty jokes.
 Walter has been spinning yarn and making music within the Philadelphia art scene for six years.
 He plays drums with Sweetbriar Rose, the Dirty Soup Blues Band, and writes a zine called Henry’s Trashcan. https://henrystrashcan.wordpress.com

 Prior to Readings – Adult Sex-Ed

 Approximately twenty attendees will also entertain with their 5-minute erotica, sex memoirs, rants, short stories and poetry.

 PHILADELPHIA: The Erotic Literary Salon, unique in the English-speaking world has launched a growing movement mainstreaming erotica.
 Salons attract a supportive audience of 65 or more individuals.
 Approximately 20 participate as writers, readers, storytellers, spoken word performers of original works/words of others, the rest just come to listen, enjoy and applaud.
-Frances, our resident nonagenarian (97 years young) occasionally recites her original erotica.
+Frances, our resident nonagenarian (98 years young) will return with the warm weather to recite her original erotica/sex journals.